ITSLeeds/TDS/practicals/2-software.md

 library(nycflights13)
 ```

-## Reading-in and processing coffee data
+## Reading-in and processing basic data

 Read-in the coffee data we created last week, e.g. with: